 Free samples of food and drinks put a product’s taste top of mind, motivating customers to buy the product because there’s a direct line between pleasure and product.

-Three Examples of Sampling at Work (Beyond Food)
+Three Real World Examples of Sampling (Beyond Food)

 Although grocery, makeup, alcohol, and food retailers have been using samples for decades, digital brands can use sampling to drive sales as well.
 For example, Amazon, Warby Parker, and Duolingo use forms of free trials and “sampling.”